Man arrested for attempted murder after road rage incident in Whitley County

-On Sunday, May 3, Williamsburg Police Department Officer Johnny Fulton arrested 70-year-old Jerry Melton of Leslie County, Kentucky, charging him with attempted murder.
+On Sunday, Williamsburg Police Department Officer Johnny Fulton arrested 70-year-old Jerry Melton, of Leslie County, charging him with attempted murder.

-Whitley County E-911 received a call reporting a road rage incident where an occupant of a black Chevy car had fired shots into a semi truck at mile marker 19.
+Whitley County E-911 received a call reporting a road rage incident where an occupant of a black Chevy car had fired shots into a semi truck at mile marker 19 of I-75.

 WPD officers and Whitley County Sheriff's deputies set up at Exit 11 and started observing for the parties involved as the vehicles were reported to be traveling southbound on I-75 toward Williamsburg.